Do You Know How to Choose the Right Cold Lozenges?

 Cold-EEZE cold lozenges are a preferred choice to treat a cold:

-- Cold-EEZE lozenges have been scientifically proven to reduce the duration of a cold.* In two double-blind, placebo-controlled clinical studies, the Cold-EEZE zinc gluconate unique formula was found to reduce the duration of colds by 42%.
+- Cold-EEZE lozenges have been scientifically proven to reduce the duration of a cold.* In two double-blind, placebo-controlled clinical studies, the Cold-EEZE zinc gluconate unique formula was found to reduce the duration of colds by almost half.
 Cold-EEZE cold lozenges are safe to take with most other medications and do not cause drowsiness or affect blood pressure.

 - Cold-EEZE cold lozenges come in lots of great flavors including Cherry, Honey Lemon, Tropical Orange, Lemon Lime, and more.
 Sugar free varieties are available as well.